IngenicC/ITRI-OpenDLA/Prebuilt/Readme.md

     * The system image is about 5GB after compression.

-    * Or, you may send your request to scluo@itri.org.tw, with following info.
+    * You may send your request to scluo@itri.org.tw, with following info.

       *  Email title: 【Try DLA】YourID
       *  Email contents: